↑

 Triple-quoted strings

-"""...""" or '''...'''
-Allows you to create multi-line strings without needing \n.
+"""...""" or '''...''' allows you to create multi-line strings without needing \n.

 This is useful for SQL queries which often span multiple lines for readability.